-Previously a full time 911 Dispatcher for five years, Spencer is now a stay at home mom of two children, which she says is way harder.
-She has retained the call-taker “it’s not optional” voice, so she comes in VERY handy when I need a bulldog to stand in the gap for me and make sure things get handled.
+Previously a full-time 911 Dispatcher for five years, Spencer is now a stay at home mom of two children, which she says is way harder.
+She has retained the call-taker “it’s not optional” voice, so she comes in VERY handy in times of urgency.

-When asked about her Favorite part of The Nutcracker Spencer said “The way the music gets me all giddy every. single. year.
-Tchaikovsky, you magnificent musical beast.”
-Because she is hilarious.
+Fun fact: Miss Spencer is hilarious.
 Did I mention that?
 You don’t expect it when you’re looking at her beautiful young self, but she has a witty and ironic sense of humor that makes me guffaw on a regular basis.
-Here’s the proof- this is how she finished her interview:
+Here’s the proof- this is how she finished her most recent Nutcracker interview:

 See?
 I told you.

 Miss Jenesa grew up in the Portland area, and came to Polk County as a college student to attend Western Oregon University.
-She graduated with a Bachelor’s degree in Biology, emphasizing in Pre-med and Botany.
-She also holds an associates degree in Early Childhood Education.
+She graduated with a Bachelor’s degree in Biology, with an emphasis in Pre-med and Botany.
+She also holds an Associate’s degree in Early Childhood Education.
 While at WOU, she studied Hip Hop, Modern and Ballet, and performed with The Triangle Alliance’s Drag Show.

 Miss Jenesa has also spent 8 years in the child care and preschool environment, working with children of various ages.
 She still lives in Monmouth, and is married to her high school sweetheart.
 They had their first baby in April 2019, her name is Henley and she is a DOLL.

-I was so grateful when Miss Jenesa reached out summer 2019 and offered to help in the studio- I took her on at once, and haven’t looked back.
+I was so grateful when Miss Jenesa reached out Summer 2019 and offered to help in the studio- I took her on at once, and haven’t looked back.
 She is a valued member of our wolf pack and I can’t wait to see all the things our students learn from her!
-Our Hip Hop I, Hip Hop II and Hip Hop III classes will begin having her as their primary instructor starting Friday January 31st.
-We have been slowly making that transition, and I can’t wait to see the final phase come to fruition.
+Our Hip Hop Program is thriving under her leadership, and she is now teaching Ballet and Tap as well as a new adult class of her own design- Body Positivity!

 This is my girl DesaRae.
 Or as like to call her (in my head) “Sweet D”.

-DesaRae is a studio parent, her daughter Kenley Rurak is in Ballet III and will dance in both casts as a “Clara Friend” this year.
-Her family joined our community 6 years ago, as soon as Kenley was old enough to take class.
-Three years ago she was asked to take on a pivotal volunteer role, and now she coordinates students between the House (auditorium) and backstage throughout each and every one of our shows.
+DesaRae is a studio parent, her daughter Kenley Rurak is a blooming Ballet IV and Pre-Pointe Student.
+Her family joined our community 9 years ago, as soon as Kenley was old enough to take class.
+Five years ago I asked DesaRae to take on a pivotal volunteer role, and now she coordinates students between the House (auditorium) and backstage throughout each and every one of our shows.
 We couldn’t do this without her!

-“In Real Life” DesaRae is a book keeper and hairdresser, and she just recently accepted the job of “Financial Accounts Goddess” here at Dallas Ballet.
+“In Real Life” DesaRae is a Bookkeeper and Hairdresser, and three years ago she accepted the job of “Financial Accounts Goddess” here at Dallas Ballet.
 I am so grateful!
 She keeps us afloat and affixed to the accounting rules.
 She likes to make the numbers sit down and behave, and she’s gifted at it, for sure.